Livestock Management Act

 - Improve community understanding of livestock management standards.

-The Livestock Management Act is driven by recommendations in several national regulatory reviews to:
+The Livestock Management Act is driven by recommendations from several national regulatory reviews to:

 - Meet changing market, customer and community expectations;